xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/xcatperftest.1.rst

 \ **PERF_NODETEMPL**\

-Optional, The node template name used for generating fake nodes.
+Optional, the node template name used for generating fake nodes.
 By default, it will be auto-detected according to the current arch.

 \ **PERF_DRYRUN**\

-Optional, Indicate no real commands will be executed if the environment variable is set.
+Optional, indicate no real commands will be executed if the environment variable is set.

 \ **PERF_NOCREATE**\

-Optional, Indicate no new fake nodes will be created if the environment variable is set.
+Optional, indicate no new fake nodes will be created if the environment variable is set.

 ********